Uh-oh, think you clicked a suspicious link?! Here’s what to do

 By reconciling accounts regularly and promptly investigating any variances identified during the process, businesses can improve other internal controls and safeguard against financial risks.

-Business leaders also need periodic reviews of their reconciliation processes to ensure continuous improvement in identifying potential vulnerabilities in the system.
+Business leaders also need periodic reviews of their reconciliation processes to ensure continuous improvement in identifying potential vulnerabilities in the accounting system.
 These reviews should be conducted by independent auditors who have no direct involvement in the day-to-day operations of accounting activities within your organisation.
 This way, organisations can get insights into potential areas for improvement while enhancing transparency and accountability throughout all financial control implementation practices.

 Effective cash management is essential for any business to succeed.
 Here are some key strategies to consider: